Eric Burlison

 Eric Wayne Burlison (born October 2, 1976) is an American politician serving as the U.S. representative from Missouri's 7th congressional district since 2023.
 He previously served as the representative for District 133 (Greene County) in the Missouri House of Representatives.
 A Republican, Burlison was elected to the Missouri House in 2008 and left office at the end of 2016.
 In 2018, he was elected to the Missouri Senate, representing District 20.
-He was elected to Congress in 2022.
+He was reelected for a second term in the U.S House of Representatives in 2024.

+Burlison is a member of the new House Department of Government Efficiency Committee.

 Early life and education

 A 1995 graduate of Parkview High School in Springfield, Missouri, Burlison received a Bachelor of Arts degree in philosophy in 2000 and a Master of Business Administration in 2002 from Southwest Missouri State University.

 Early career

 Burlison was employed at CoxHealth as a software engineer before being promoted to business analyst.
-He now works for Cerner.
+He worked for Cerner through his election to the U.S. House.

-Burlison is a member of the Freedom of Road Riders, Missouri Right to Life, National Rifle Association, and the Missouri Chamber of Commerce.
+Burlison is a member of the Freedom of Road Riders, Missouri Right to Life, National Rifle Association of America, and the Missouri Chamber of Commerce.